oauthstuff/draft-ietf-oauth-security-topics/attacks-and-mitigations.md

-[@!RFC6749], Section 4.1.2.1, already prevents open redirects by stating that the AS MUST NOT automatically redirect the user agent in case of an invalid combination of client_id and redirect_uri.
+[@!RFC6749], Section 4.1.2.1, already prevents open redirects by stating that the AS MUST NOT automatically redirect the user agent in case of an invalid combination of `client_id` and `redirect_uri`.

 However, as described in [@I-D.ietf-oauth-closing-redirectors], an attacker could also utilize a correctly registered redirect URI to perform phishing attacks.
-It could, for example, register a client via dynamic client registration [@RFC7591] and intentionally send an erroneous authorization request, e.g., by using an invalid scope value, thus instructing the AS to redirect the user agent to its phishing site.
+The attacker could, for example, register a client via dynamic client registration [@RFC7591] and intentionally send an erroneous authorization request, e.g., by using an invalid scope value, thus instructing the AS to redirect the user agent to its phishing site.

 The AS MUST take precautions to prevent this threat.
 Based on its risk